-Oklahoma Christian University opened a new housing option last fall specifically for Honors students.
-The remodeled Honors House at Reba-Davisson Hall offers highly talented students the opportunity to live in a community dedicated to equipping Christian students for the pursuit of academic excellence.
+The remodeled Honors House at Davisson Hall offers highly talented students the opportunity to live in a community dedicated to equipping Christian students for the pursuit of academic excellence.
 See photos of the Honors House.

-In creating this living environment for Honors students, Dr. Scott LaMascus, Vice President for Academic Affairs, hopes to break down the boundaries between classrooms and dormitories.
-The dorm feature a hall mentor who is a Christian scholar, such as an Honors alumnus or alumna, or an advanced student who taught the orientation course for the Honors Program.
-This integrates housing with academics, which will ensure a smooth transition to the Honors curriculum and a successful first year at Oklahoma Christian.
-The dorm also features resident mentors who are successful upperclass Honors students who serve as resident mentors and tutors.
+This living environment for Honors students breaks down the boundaries between classrooms and dormitories.
+The dorm features a resident director who is a Christian scholar, such as an Honors alumnus or alumna.
+This integrates housing with academics, which ensures a smooth transition to the Honors curriculum and a successful first year at Oklahoma Christian.
+The dorm also features successful upperclass Honors students who serve as resident mentors and tutors.

-The Honors House at Reba Davisson is an environment designed to provide a Christ-centered, dynamic learning environment focused on relationships for young leaders who are eager to make the most of their undergraduate experiences according to Scott LaMascus, VPAA, at Oklahoma Christian.
-He said the physical renovations are very nice, but the intangible value to students is really what we’re offering; a chance to spend more of their time here in an environment where iron sharpens iron.”
+The Honors House at Davisson Hall is an environment designed to provide a Christ-centered, dynamic learning environment focused on relationships for young leaders who are eager to make the most of their undergraduate experiences, at Oklahoma Christian.

 For more information, contact: